LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 It has become more common to be critical of existing data, but normally within a context such as "we shouldn't ONLY look at this".
 Or more defensively, "this doesn't fully represent what we do".
 And that seems reasonable, though often comes from using data poorly.

-But the quotes above are actively hostile towards library data.
+But the quotes above are actively hostile.
 The comment on data being superficial was the report describing pitfalls they'd need to be careful not to fall down.
 In other words, be careful not to look at footfall, loans or opening hours.

 It can be annoying to see data being dismissed when it's already significantly underused.
-Not to mention insulting for those who have campaigned long and hard against reductions in opening hours and stock.
+Not to mention insulting for those who have long campaigned against reductions in opening hours and stock.
 Those things aren't superficial, they relate to:

 - How attractive the library is to users
 - How much the library is visited